badumbatish/bril/README.md

 Check out [examples/remove_nops](examples/remove_nops) for a simple, complete example of how to write an optimization pass for Bril.

 For our group, all passes are organized into passes/ in src/

+After you've activate your enviroment, run `pip install -e .` for python to recognize the pathing of packages.

+Then you can proceed
 ## Testing our group's optimizer

 cd into src/